e-lisa/inspircd/README.md

 ## About

-InspIRCd is a modular C++ Internet Relay Chat (IRC) server for UNIX-like and Windows systems.
+zIRCaloyd is C++ moduler IRCd client with a focus on security.
+We are a downstream fork of InspIRCd.

 ## Supported Platforms

-InspIRCd is supported on the following platforms:
+zIRCaloyd is supported on the following platforms:

 - Most recent BSD variants using the Clang or GCC compilers and the GNU toolchains (Make, etc).